hsinhlin/biol595_Intro_to_Bioinformatics/pp1/cds_data.md

 ## Introduction

 The goal of this project is to align a DNA sequence to a protein sequence based on translation and forward reading-frame detection.
-To ensure that the alignment reflects true biological coding structure rather than random sequence artifacts, a biologically annotated coding sequence was used after we test the small artificial ~50 bp sequence.
+To ensure that the alignment reflects true biological coding structure rather than random sequence artifacts, a biologically annotated coding sequence was used after testing a small artificial ~50 bp sequence.

 ### Why use a coding DNA sequence (CDS)?

-**Using an arbitrary genomic DNA sequence would introduce large non-coding regions, frequent premature stop codons, and frame disruptions that are unrelated to the alignment method itself.** These features would confound interpretation of alignment scores and obscure true reading-frame signals.
+**Using an arbitrary genomic DNA sequence would introduce large non-coding regions, frequent premature stop codons, and frame disruptions that are unrelated to the alignment method itself.** These features would mistake alignment scores and true reading-frame signals.

-Therefore, we specifically use a **coding DNA sequence (CDS)**.
+Therefore, I specifically use a **coding DNA sequence (CDS)**.
 A CDS is a contiguous nucleotide region that encodes a functional protein and is annotated with a defined start codon, reading frame, and stop codon.
 Using a CDS ensures that:
 - Exactly one forward reading frame corresponds to the true protein
 - Alternative frames contain frequent stop codons or mismatches
 - Differences in alignment scores across frames reflect real frame structure rather than noise